-Water quality data collected from the City of Escondido water system in 2016, 2017 and 2018 for purposes of determining compliance with drinking water standards was considered in this report.
-This data was summarized in the annual Consumer Confidence Reports for the same years and was mailed to our customers.
-The Consumer Confidence Report for 2018 report post card notification was mailed to all of our customers in July, 2019.
+Water quality data collected from the City of Escondido water system during the years 2019, 2020 and 2021, for purposes of determining compliance with drinking water standards, was considered in this report.
+This data is summarized in the annual Water Quality Reports for the same years; reports are made available for customer review on the City of Escondido's website and hard copies are mailed to customers upon request.
 The constituents discussed below were detected in Escondido's drinking water at levels above the PHG, or if no PHG, above the MCLG.